 - EQAO values the dedication and expertise of Ontario’s educators and their involvement in all aspects of the assessment processes and the positive difference their efforts make in student outcomes.

-- EQAO values the delivery of its programs and services by embracing diversity and moving beyond tolerance and celebration to inclusivity.
+- EQAO values the delivery of its programs and services with equivalent quality in both English and French.

-ASSESSMENT and EVALUATIONEQAO will assess and evaluate important aspects of the quality and effectiveness of elementary and secondary school education.
+- To evaluate the quality and effectiveness of elementary and secondary school education.

 Reviews of the Agency